lumeland/blog/posts/vento-2.md

 ### Browser support

-As said, Vento 2 works also on browsers, without any compilation step, thanks to not having dependencies and using only standard APIs.
+As said, Vento 2 works also on browsers, without any compilation step, thanks to not having dependencies and the use of standard APIs.
 You can download the NPM package or use a CDN like jsDelivr:

 ```js